ckeditor/ckeditor4-docs/guides/dev/features/autogrow/README.md

 ## Auto Grow Demo

 See the [working "Automatic Editor Height Adjustment to Content" sample](http://sdk.ckeditor.com/samples/autogrow.html) that shows how the editor can automatically expand and shrink vertically to fit the content.

+## Related Features

+Refer to the following resources for more information about editor resizing:

+* The [Setting Editor Size](#!/guide/dev_size) article explains how to set the editor width and height.
+* The [Editor Resizing Customization](#!/guide/dev_resize) article explains a number of options for classic editor resizing, including resizing the editor on the fly.